 Course Study Units

-Specific types of assessments may include the following:
+Specific types of assessments (of which some include exams/tests) may include the following:

 - Written/online assessment tasks